Elensil/Facet_Graph_Convolution/README.md

 ## Acknowledgements

-The texturing code was originally built on top of the [FeaStNet](https://github.com/nitika-verma/FeaStNet) project.
+The GCN code was originally built on top of the [FeaStNet](https://github.com/nitika-verma/FeaStNet) project.
 As such, some bits were written by [Nitika Verma](https://nitika-verma.github.io/).

 ## TODO